Kate's Blog

 Stick to the facts

-Drop any romantic language and nail down the facts.
+Drop any romantic or cute language and nail down the facts.
 When you feel drunk you tend to get a bit dizzy and lightheaded.
-You might feel slow and out of control.
+You might feel a bit slow and out of control.
 Your vision, speech and coordination may change.

-Why do we romanticise being drunk?
+So why do we romanticise the feeling of being drunk?

 The good news…

-If we can convince ourselves that using alcohol is fun – despite it being a toxic, cancer causing substance that makes us feel ill – then we can talk ourselves into quitting too.
+If we can convince ourselves that using alcohol is fun – despite it being a toxic, cancer-causing substance that makes us feel ill – then we can talk ourselves into quitting too.

 If we can believe that it’s fun to be zombified, then we can use that same brain power to get excited about sobriety too.
-We can start telling ourselves a better, sexier story about living alcohol free and showing up for our one and only life.
+We can start telling ourselves a better, sexier story about living life alcohol free and showing up for our one and only life.

 Hi, I'm Kate